• Free Tours

 Poble Nou Cemetery

-The first modern graveyard in Barcelona, built in 1775 to stop the unhygienic burials in the city centre.
+The first modern graveyard in Barcelona was built in 1775 to stop the unhygienic burials in the city centre.
 The actual cemetery was rebuilt in 1819 after being destroyed in the war against the French.
 You come here for the beautiful 19th-century neoclassical architecture.
-Don’t miss the famous sculpture El Petó de la Mort (“The Kiss of Death”) and the grave of El Santet, with, literally, thousands of notes from devotees asking him for favours.
+Don’t miss the famous sculpture El Petó de la Mort (“The Kiss of Death”) and the grave of El Santet, with literally thousands of notes from devotees asking him for favours.

 GUIDED TOURS: 1st Sunday of the month at 10.30 am (Catalan) and 3rd Sunday of the month at 10.30 am (Spanish).
 No reservation is required.